mysociety/fixmystreet/running/admin_manual.md

       generally means that the body has not yet attended to the problem.
-Also, this implies that the report is not <em>unconfirmed</em> (see above). <a href="{{ "/glossary/#staff-user" | relative_url }}" class="glossary__link">Staff users</a> can set problems to have alternative "open" states:
+Also, this implies that the report is not <em>unconfirmed</em> (see above). <a href="{{ "/glossary/#staff-user" | relative_url }}" class="glossary__link">Staff users</a> can set problems to have alternative "open" states, which by default are:
     </p>
     <ul>
       <li>